AJ2090/mediawiki/README.md

 2) 'mediawiki' dir contains necessary files to deploy Mediawiki app over K8S.
 3) Dockerfile: to create docker image of Mediawiki.

-Contents of 'mediawiki' are being copied while launching infrastructure using Terraform.
+Contents of 'mediawiki' directory are being copied while launching infrastructure using Terraform.
 In order to create and deploy Mediawiki, follow steps below:

 1) Set up workstation
 - Install Terraform /gcloud utilities.
 These are required to create infra over GCP.
 - Create SSH keypair using below commands.
-SSH keypair is required as input in Terraform to copy files and allow SSH access to launched GCE instance.
+SSH keypair is required as input in Terraform to configure SSH access and copy files.

 2) Clone the repository